klsklnPITX/trainingdays/day2/challenges/challenge-bo-2.md

 - in the Functions section, choose your Azure Function you created previously
 - right-click on it, choose "Deploy to Function App..."

-Deployment of you function starts and after a few seconds, it is running in Azure.
+Deployment of your function starts and after a few seconds, it is running in Azure.
 You can close that window now.

 ### Deploy the Azure Web App providing the API to store images